bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

-The user has added three systems and, naively, created dependencies using the `apply_system_buffers` type label.
+The user has added three systems and, naively, created dependencies using the `apply_system_buffers` set (containing all instances of the apply_system_buffers function system).

 Since there's only one instance of `apply_system_buffers`, this app works like you'd expect.
 But now suppose that the user adds more anonymous instances of `apply_system_buffers` or imports plugin logic that does.